rzadevv/Palintrace/docs/retrieval.md

 it does not resolve the known limitation that persisted observations are not cryptographically bound to complete audited-store contents.

+## Paired retrieval challenges

+A mutated-store miss alone cannot support a causal claim that a distractor-crowding mutation induced retrieval shadowing: the configured retriever may already have missed the target on the base store.
+Controlled mutation-effect experiments therefore assess a recorded baseline observation together with a recorded mutated observation under one explicit `ALL_EXPECTED` or `ANY_EXPECTED` policy.
+A baseline-sufficient run is an eligibility condition for an induced-shadowing result.

+`assess_paired_retrieval_challenge` requires the two observations to have exactly the same query SHA-256, canonical expected target set, `top_k`, retriever ID, and retriever version.
+Their request IDs may differ because they are separate runtime records; a nonblank caller-supplied `case_id` binds them into one experimental challenge.
+The function reuses the frozen Part 5B sufficiency assessment for both runs and never executes retrieval or reads a store.

+Exactly three outcomes exist:

+- `induced_shadowing`: the baseline is sufficient and the mutated observation is insufficient;
+- `resilient`: both observations are sufficient; and
+- `baseline_insufficient`: the baseline is insufficient, regardless of the mutated result.

+Baseline-insufficient cases are excluded from mutation-effect success counts.
+A mutated success after a baseline failure remains `baseline_insufficient`; Part 5E deliberately does not add an "improved" outcome.
+Scores, retrieval usage, ordinary non-target hits, and a target's rank within the valid top-k window do not affect these presence-based outcomes.

+Part 2 distractor mutations define retrieval challenges, but their probe, manifest, mutation ID, distractor IDs, and gold label remain evaluation-only metadata.
+Test or future evaluation harness code may translate the public query and expected IDs into independent baseline and mutated audit requests, but production paired assessment consumes only the two recorded observations.
+There is no concrete retriever and no paired-challenge CLI command in this phase.

+The compatibility checks do not independently prove that the observations came from the intended base and corresponding mutated store snapshots.
+Part 5A observations are not yet cryptographically bound to complete store contents; an outer controlled-evaluation harness may check mutation and store digests later without changing this frozen paired contract.

 ## Part 2 isolation

 Part 2 retrieval challenges are evaluation artifacts.
 Their mutation `RetrievalProbe` declares a